-- Class I director, whose term will expire at the Annual Meeting of Stockholders to be held in 2016 and when his successor is duly elected and qualify; - Class II directors, whose term will expire at the Annual Meeting of Stockholders to be held in 2014 and when their successors are duly elected and qualify; and - Class III directors whose term will expire at the Annual Meeting of Stockholders to be held in 2015 and when their successors are duly elected and qualify.
+- Class I director, whose term will expire at the Annual Meeting of Stockholders to be held in 2016 and when his successor is duly elected and qualifies; - Class II directors, whose term will expire at the meeting and when their successors are duly elected and qualify; and - Class III directors whose term will expire at the Annual Meeting of Stockholders to be held in 2015 and when their successors are duly elected and qualify.

-As further described below, the terms of the Series A Preferred Stock issued to BKC in connection with the 2012 acquisition provide that BKC is entitled to elect two Class A directors subject to certain conditions.
+Our Class I director is Daniel T. Accordino; our Class II directors are Joel M. Handel and Clayton E. Wilhite; and our Class III directors are David S. Harris and Manuel A. Garcia III.
+Additionally, in connection with the issuance of Series A Preferred Stock to BKC, since the closing of the 2012 acquisition, Daniel Schwartz, Chief Executive Officer of Burger King Worldwide, Inc. has served as one of our two Class A directors and since October 2013, Alexandre Macedo, BKC's President of North America, has served as the second of our two Class A directors.
+As further described under "Certain Relationships and Related Transactions-The Acquisition-Series A Convertible Preferred Stock", the terms of the Series A Preferred Stock issued to BKC in connection with the 2012 acquisition provide that BKC is entitled to elect two Class A directors subject to certain conditions.
 Each Class A director, in his capacity as a member of our board of directors, is afforded the same rights and privileges as the other members of our board of directors, including, without limitation, rights to indemnification, insurance, notice, information and the reimbursement of expenses.